harshilvaliya/harshil_valiya_portfolio/README.md

-This is my professional portfolio site.
+# Welcome to My Professional Portfolio Site

-I developed this using Nextjs.
+I built this site using Next.js.

-In this portfolio, you will find information about me such as my skills, experience, and projects.
+Here, you'll find information about me, including:

+- About Me
+- My skills
+- My experience
+- My projects

+I hope you find it useful.
+Let me know if you have any questions or if you'd like to get in touch.